Helping You Reach Top Prospects

 Provide more information about your organization and employment opportunities!
-Schedule an information session by contacting our Recruiting Coordinator or through DoreWays.
+Schedule an information session through DoreWays or by contacting our Recruiting Coordinator.

 Conduct On-Campus Interviews

-On-Campus Interviewing (OCI) gives employers and students opportunities to connect through on-site interviews in the Center for Student Professional Development.
-Interviews are scheduled Monday through Friday during normal business hours (8:00 am – 5:00 pm) throughout the fall and spring recruiting seasons.
+On-campus interviewing gives employers and students opportunities to connect through on-site interviews in the Center for Student Professional Development.
+Interviews are scheduled Monday through Friday during normal business hours (8:00 a.m. – 5:00 p.m.) throughout the fall and spring recruiting seasons.
 You will need to book interviewing rooms through our Recruiting Coordinator, who is also available to assist with logistics and scheduling.

-The Center for Student Professional Development has moved from hosting one large traditional Career Fair event to offering multiple smaller industry specific events.
-These Industry Career Days (ICD) are invitation-only events which offer a smaller, more intimate atmosphere in order to facilitate connections between Employers and Vanderbilt's top talent.
+The Center for Student Professional Development has moved from hosting one large traditional career fair event to offering multiple, smaller industry-specific events.
+These Industry Career Days are invitation-only events that offer a more intimate atmosphere in order to facilitate connections between employers and Vanderbilt's top talent.

-Both Vanderbilt undergraduate and graduate students attend these events seeking full-time/internship opportunities and to connect with companies of interest.
+Both Vanderbilt undergraduate and graduate students attend these events seeking full-time and internship opportunities.
 Please see the Recruiting Calendar for dates for each event.